writethedocs/www/docs/conf/na/2016/cfp.rst

 selected to speak will be able to register at the early bird registration price.

-Finally, you’ll hear from us with our proposal decisions by the middle of March.
+Finally, you’ll hear from us with our proposal decisions by **March 18th**

 QUESTIONS?
 ----------